rosscdh/manny_search/README.md

 3. copy the product and brand table to the product app
 4. manage.py rebuild_index -v  # to repopulate elasticsearch with your data

+** elastic search **

+1. ./manage.py to see a list of commands available
+2. ./manage.py rebuild_index to rebuild the elastic search data
+3. ./manage.py update_index to update the elastic search data
+4. when you modify items in the /admin system it will automatically update/add/delete etc the items from elasticsearch

 ** Extras **

 1. Ask ross to talk about postgres HSTORE